valeriajp/credit-risk-classification/report-template.md

 - A lending organization may incur higher costs if healthy loans are labeled as non-healthy loans because it may result in a loss of clients.
 - The loss of cash provided by the lender may also make it more expensive for a lending organization to identify non-healthy loans as healthy loans.

 Given the significant risk of a lender losing provided funds when classifying non-healthy loans as healthy, the lending business would probably want fewer False Positives.
-The confusion matrices below display the data, which shows the proportion of healthy and non-healthy loans that the model correctly and incorrectly anticipated.
+The confusion matrix displays the data, which shows the proportion of healthy and non-healthy loans that the model correctly and incorrectly anticipated.

 Fitting a model using unbalanced data